 \vsp

-(iii) $\Gamma$ is globally contracting. \end{thm}
+(iii) {\em $\Gamma$ is globally contracting.} \end{thm}

 {\bf Proof.} Assume there is no discrete orbit for the action.
 By Lemma \ref{minimal-set}, there is a unique minimal nonempty closed $\Gamma$-invariant subset $K$.
-In case $K$ is not the whole line, collapse each connected component of the complement of $K$ to a point in order to semiconjugate $\Gamma$ to a group $\overline{\Gamma}$ whose action is minimal.
-If $\Gamma$ preserves a Radon measure, then after semiconjugacy, this measure becomes a $\overline{\Gamma}$-invariant Radon measure of total support and no atoms.
+In case $K$ is not the whole line, collapse each connected component of the complement of $K$ to a point in order to continuously semiconjugate $\Gamma$ to a group $\overline{\Gamma}$ whose action is minimal.
+If $\Gamma$ preserves a Radon measure then, after semiconjugacy, this measure becomes a $\overline{\Gamma}$-invariant Radon measure of total support and no atoms.
 Therefore, $\overline{\Gamma}$ (resp. $\Gamma$) is conjugate (resp. semiconjugate) to a group of translations.

 Suppose next that $\Gamma$ has no invariant Radon measure.
 Then the action of $\overline{\Gamma}$ cannot be free.
-Otherwise, $\overline{\Gamma}$ would be conjugate to a group of translations ({\em c.f.} Example \ref{ex-free-action}), and the pull-back of the Lebesgue measure by the semiconjugacy would be a $\Gamma$-invariant Radon measure.
+Otherwise, $\overline{\Gamma}$ would be conjugate to a group of translations (see Example \ref{ex-free-action}), and the pull-back of the Lebesgue measure by the semiconjugacy would be a $\Gamma$-invariant Radon measure.

-Let $\bar{g} \in \overline{\Gamma}$ be a nontrivial element having fixed points, and let $\bar{x}_0$ be a point in the boundary of $\mathrm{Fix}(\bar{g})$.
+Let $\bar{g} \in \overline{\Gamma}$ be a nontrivial element having fixed points, and let $\bar{x}_0$ be a point in the boundary of the complement of $\mathrm{Fix}(\bar{g})$.
 Then there is a left or right neighborhood $I$ of $\bar{x}_0$ that is contracted to $\bar{x}_0$ under iterates of either $\bar{g}$ or its inverse.
 By minimality, every $\bar{x}$ has a neighborhood that can be contracted to a point by elements in $\overline{\Gamma}$.
 Coming back to the original action, we conclude that every $x \!\in\! \mathbb{R}$ has a neighborhood that can be contracted to a point by elements in $\Gamma$.
-Notice that such a limit point can be chosen arbitrarily in $K$; in particular, it may be chosen to belong to a compact interval $I$ that intersects every orbit (as in the proof of Lemma \ref{minimal-set}).
+Note that such a limit point can be chosen arbitrarily in $K$; in particular, it may be chosen to belong to a compact interval $I$ that intersects every orbit (as in the proof of Lemma \ref{minimal-set}).